ashpect/automategpgkeys/README.md

     Using existing key or making a new key for git commits easier.

 # FLOW OF CODE :
-1. Check if gpg keys exist or not.
+1. Check if gpg keys exist or not.<br>
     IF YES
         Ask the user if he wants to create a new key or exit ?
     IF NO